 Snapware 2 Cup Glass Storage Containers– Why do I love thee so?
 It’s all about the snapping lids.
 Even after well nearly four years and who knows how many times through the dishwasher, the lids have not warped and always snap on perfectly.

 Not only that, but I’ve really put these containers through the ringer…they’ve been frozen, microwaved, put through the dishwasher, and used to store countless meal prep recipes.
 I own at least 40 of these….and can’t recommend them enough, they really are the best meal prep containers!

-> Update- I am a huge fan of IKEA’s glass meal prep containers as well.
+Update- I am a huge fan of IKEA’s glass storage containers as well.
 You can find a variety of sizes with plastic + glass options, snap on lids, wooden lids, and more.
 They are holding up great for me and the lids are good quality.

-> Snapware 6 Cup Glass Storage Containers– Again, I just love Snapware brand in general.
+Snapware 6 Cup Glass Storage Containers– Again, I just love Snapware brand in general.
 These 6 cup glass containers are great for storing meal prep dinners, energy bites, veggies, you name it.

 Kinetic 22-Piece Glassworks– This is actually the first set of glassware that I bought.
 I use it routinely, and it comes with a variety of sizes, which is great when you’re just starting to invest in glass storage containers.